anuradhakar49/Transformers_Evaluation_MRI/Readme.md

 - IoU
 These metrics are implement in the notebooks folder

-## 📌 Future Work

-- Model explainability with Grad-CAM
-- Real-time deployment using a web app (e.g., Streamlit)
-- Integration with clinical metadata

 ## 🧾 License

 This project is licensed under the MIT License.